shirosaidev/stockbot/README.md

 # stockbot
 Alpaca algo stock trading bot

 Get recommended buy and strong buy stocks daily from Nasdaq.com and get prices from Yahoo and determine which stocks moved the most the previous day, sort those by largest movers (based on open/close $) and buy those stocks if they are going up.
-At the end of the market day, sell any purchased stocks.
+When the stock price goes up enough, or at the end of the market day, sell any purchased stocks.

+Trade algo can be set to:

+"rating" - uses various Nasdaq.com metrics for stock picks

+"lowtomarket" - uses low price to market price

+"moved" - uses which stock moved the most in past week

+Buy time can bet set to:

+"buyatopen" - buy the stocks when market opens

+"buyatclose" - buy the stocks before market closes

 ## Requirements